|

 - record changes in clouds

-- observe the chemical dissolution of different metals in acids over
+- observe the chemical dissolution of different metals in acids over time

 - watch living cells in time-lapse movies (attach camera to a microscope)